 Sure.
 Well, first we are in regular touch with these social media platforms and those engagements typically happen through members of our senior staff, but also members of our COVID-19 team.
 Given as Dr. Murthy conveyed, this is a big issue of misinformation, specifically on the pandemic.

-[ buy Seroquel now Possible Civil Discovery: Identification of all participants in the conversation, the substance of each conversation, documents identifying specific disinformation and the basis for determining disinformation.]
+[Possible Civil Discovery: Identification of all participants in the conversation, the substance of each conversation, documents identifying specific disinformation and the basis for determining disinformation.]

 Jen Psaki: (16:57)